aturner-epcc/cirrus-new-docs/docs/user-guide/data.md

 above.)

-In the above example, the `[destination]` is optional, as when left out `scp` will simply copy the source into the user\'s home directory.
+In the above example, the `[destination]` is optional, as when left out `scp` will simply copy the source into the user's home directory.
 Also the `source` should be the absolute path of the file/directory being copied or the command should be executed in the directory containing the source file/directory.